Azdahyu/Portfolio-Projects/README.md

-This is a simple Exploratory Data Analysis (EDA) of Indian traffic violations.
+This repository is a collection of all my projects to showcase my skills and monitor my progress as a Data Analyst.